181 views 13 mins 1 comments

 It's possible to invest in real estate with little to no money down.
 If you don't have the cash, there are plenty of ways to get started without any cash outlay, including seller financing or a hard money loan from an investor.

-In fact, there are even many different types of property investment that require little or nothing upfront (such as real estate investment trusts).
+There are even many different types of property investment that require little or nothing upfront (such as real estate investment trusts).
 Just remember that each individual has different circumstances so make sure you research all your options thoroughly before making any decisions!

 real estate investing